-Without Easy Access to Clean Water, How Can Communities Fight Water-Related Diseases?
+Without Easy Access to Clean Water, How Can Communities Fight Water‑Related Diseases?

 Lymphatic filariasis, better known as filaria or elephantiasis, is a neglected tropical disease by virtue of the fact that it most often affects individuals who face severe poverty, poor living conditions, and marginalization.
 Globally, almost 900 million people across 49 countries are at high risk of developing filaria, with 650 million Indians at risk of developing the disease.
 90% of filaria cases in India come from only eight states — Uttar Pradesh, Bihar, Jharkhand, West Bengal, Chhattisgarh, Maharashtra, Madhya Pradesh, and Odisha.

 Caused by mosquito bites that carry parasitic filarial worms, the disease is incurable — causing long-term pain, high risk of other infections, and socio-economic consequences for those who live with it.
 Living with filaria can cause chronic pain, a hindrance to movement via walking and running, and a greater risk of infections due to lesions on the leg.
-It can only be managed via patient care but is medically preventable via the administration of three drugs — Albendazole, Ivermectin, and Diethylcarbamazine Citrate tablets, which are dispersed for free among those at risk annually by the Indian government’s Mass Drug Administration program.
+It can only be managed via patient care but is medically preventable via the administration of a two-drug regimen(Diethylcarbamazine Citrate and Albendazole) or a three-drug regimen ( Ivermectin, Diethylcarbamazine Citrate, and Albendazole).
+These medications are offered for free annually by the Indian government’s Mass Drug Administration program.

 Related on The Swaddle: